-The Legal Advice Service provides legal advice and assistance on discrimination, harassment and victimisation, and support preparing for conciliation conferences and tribunal hearings.
-Final year law students provided advice, supervised by a legal practitioner.
-The service assisted 89 individuals.
+The Equal Opportunity Legal Advice Service provides legal advice and assistance on discrimination, harassment and victimisation, and supports preparation for conciliation conferences and tribunal hearings.
+Final year law students provided advice under the supervision of a legal practitioner.
+The service assisted 57 individuals.

-As part of the University of Adelaide’s Law and Justice Internship Program the Internship Program provided for an exceptional penultimate year law student to undertake research on a topic relating to the work of the OCEO during a 22-25-day internship.
-Three interns were hosted during the year, providing research on:
+As part of the University of Adelaide’s Law and Justice Internship Program the OCEO’s Internship Program provided for an exceptional law student to undertake research on topics relating to the work of the office during a 22 to 25-day internship.
+Three interns were hosted during the year.

 Our people meet customer needs